deedubyalabs/crm-pro/research/contractor-foreman-review.md

-# Contractor Foreman Review & PROActive OS Alignment
+# Contractor Foreman Review & PROActive ONE Alignment

-**NOTE:** The detailed workflow analysis and PROActive OS adaptations from this document have been integrated into `memory-bank/development-roadmap.md` for active project tracking.
+**NOTE:** The detailed workflow analysis and PROActive ONE adaptations from this document have been integrated into `memory-bank/development-roadmap.md` for active project tracking.
 This file now serves as a historical reference.

 ## Introduction

-This document tracks the review of the Contractor Foreman construction management software platform and the planning process for aligning PROActive OS with desired functionalities, while leveraging PROActive OS's modern architecture, advanced AI capabilities powered by the Agno framework and Agent Data Fabric (ADF), and a strong focus on intuitive UI/UX with embedded chat interfaces and proactive assistance.
-The goal is to identify key workflows, analyze Contractor Foreman's approach, determine likes and dislikes, and define adaptations for PROActive OS, emphasizing deep integration, relational linking, embedded AI, and necessary API endpoints.
+This document tracks the review of the Contractor Foreman construction management software platform and the planning process for aligning PROActive ONE with desired functionalities, while leveraging PROActive ONE's modern architecture, advanced AI capabilities powered by the Agno framework and Agent Data Fabric (ADF), and a strong focus on intuitive UI/UX with embedded chat interfaces and proactive assistance.
+The goal is to identify key workflows, analyze Contractor Foreman's approach, determine likes and dislikes, and define adaptations for PROActive ONE, emphasizing deep integration, relational linking, embedded AI, and necessary API endpoints.

 ## Reviewed Workflows